AACR Distinguished Lectureship on the Science of Cancer Health Disparities

 The AACR Distinguished Lectureship on the Science of Cancer Health Disparities, is intended to recognize an investigator whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of cancer health disparities.

-The Award recipient will receive an honorarium and present an award lecture at the Thirteenth AACR International Conference on The Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved to be held October 2-5, 2020 in Miami, Florida.
+The award recipient will receive an honorarium and present an award lecture at the 13th AACR International Conference on The Science of Cancer Health Disparities in Racial/Ethnic Minorities and the Medically Underserved to be held October 2-4, 2020.

 Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.